-The former Office of Religious Freedom (ORF) was established in 2013, with the appointment of an Ambassador Religious Freedom, Dr. Andrew Bennett, following a commitment by the Government of Canada in 2011.
+The former Office of Religious Freedom (ORF) was established in 2013, with the appointment of an Ambassador Religious Freedom, Dr. Andrew for Bennett, following a commitment by the Government of Canada in 2011.
 The ORF was established with a three-fold mandate that centered around: (1) protecting and advocating on behalf of religious minorities under threat, (2) opposing religious hatred and intolerance, and (3) promoting Canadian values of pluralism and tolerance abroad.
 The ORF was created by a decision of the Cabinet and not by a statute, as in the case of the U.S. Department of State's Office of International Religious Freedom.
 The Government of Canada, believing that "Canada was uniquely positioned to protect and promote religious freedom worldwide as it is a pluralistic country with a diversity of cultures and religions," committed to the creation of the ORF in June 2011.31 actively participate as part of a broader network of faith and belief communities engaged by the Democracy, Inclusion and Religious Freedom Division.

 In June 2015, the Minister of Foreign Affairs at the time established an External Advisory Committee on Religious Freedom (EAC).
 The committee's role was to advise the ORF on the exercise of its mandate to promote and defend religious freedom internationally.
-Following the establishment of the Office of Human Rights, Freedoms, and Inclusion (OHRFI) in 2016, former EAC members and the Democracy Division, establishing the OHRFI, which came into effect in May does not just mean freedom to worship as is reflected in Article 18 (referring to the UDHR and ICCPR)," and must also include the freedom to engage religion and employ religious arguments and ideas in the public square.32 Additionally, the ORF understood that while Article 18 does not specifically reference nontheistic belief, freedom of religion must necessarily include the freedom not to have a religious belief.
-Ambassador Bennett consistently employed this definition.

-The initial threeyear mandate of the

-ORF ended on March

-31, 2016, at which time

-the new Liberal Partyled government closed

-the ORF and abolished the

-Ambassador of Religious Freedom.

-The ORF was condensed into a division

-along with the pre-existing Human

-Rights and Indigenous Affairs Division,
+Following the establishment of the Office of Human Rights, Freedoms, and Inclusion (OHRFI) in 2016, former EAC members

+The initial threeyear mandate of the ORF ended on March 31, 2016, at which time the new Liberal Partygovernment closed led the ORF and abolished the Ambassador of Religious Freedom.
+The ORF was condensed into a division along with the pre-existing Human Rights and Indigenous Affairs Division, and the Democracy Division, establishing the OHRFI, which came into effect in May 2016.